maxmsi/fullstackApp_spring_react/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+## Prerequisites
+Technologies used:

-*Maven 3.0+ for building Spring Boot API Project
+* Maven 3.0+ for building Spring Boot API Project
-*npm, webpack for building frontend
+* npm, webpack for building frontend
-*Your favorite IDE.
+* Your favorite IDE.
 We use Eclipse for Java and Visual Studio Code for Frontend - JavaScript, TypeScript, Angular and React.
-*JDK 1.8+
+* JDK 1.8+
-*Node v8+
+* Node v8+
-*Embedded Tomcat, built into Spring Boot Starter Web
+* Embedded Tomcat, built into Spring Boot Starter Web